Tourism in Morocco: Marrakesh

-Marrakech in central Morocco is a popular tourist destination, but is more popular among tourists for one- and two-day excursions that provide a taste of Morocco's history and culture.
-The Majorelle botanical garden in Marrakech is a popular tourist attraction.
+Marrakesh is popular among tourists for one- and two-day excursions that provide a taste of Morocco's history and culture.

+The Majorelle botanical garden in Marrakesh is a popular tourist attraction.
 It was bought by the fashion designer Yves Saint-Laurent and Pierre Bergé in 1980.
 Their presence in the city helped to boost the city's profile as a tourist destination.